IELTS

 Key Facts

-• Four sections: Listening, Reading, Writing, Speaking.
+- • Four sections: Listening, Reading, Writing, Speaking.

-• Scored 0–9 in each section; overall score is the average, reported in 0.5 increments.
+- • Scored 0-9 in each section; overall score is the average, reported in 0.5 increments.

-• Two versions: IELTS Academic (for university admissions) and IELTS General Training (for work/immigration) — US universities want Academic.
+- • Two versions: IELTS Academic (for university admissions) and IELTS General Training (for work/immigration).
+US universities want Academic.

-• Most top US universities want an overall band ≥7.0 or 7.5, some require ≥8.0.
+- • Most top US universities want an overall band of 7.0 or 7.5; some require 8.0.

 What it tests

-IELTS measures English proficiency across four modes: Listening (40 questions based on recorded conversations and monologues), Reading (40 questions on academic passages), Writing (two tasks — a 150-word report on a chart/graph and a 250-word argumentative essay), and Speaking (a 14-minute face-to-face interview with a trained examiner).
+IELTS measures English proficiency across four modes: Listening (40 questions based on recorded conversations and monologues), Reading (40 questions on academic passages), Writing (two tasks, a 150-word report on a chart/graph and a 250-word argumentative essay), and Speaking (a 14-minute face-to-face interview with a trained examiner).

-IELTS vs TOEFL for Korean students
+IELTS vs TOEFL for international students

 Both IELTS and TOEFL are accepted by virtually all US universities as English proficiency tests for international applicants.
 The right choice depends on personal strengths: